Corporate Social Responsibility

 Atkin Chambers is a modern, forward-looking set with an international outlook.
 Members and staff are involved in initiatives that promote and support equality and diversity, promote access to the legal profession and to the Bar, and contribute to the wider legal and business community in which members and their clients work.

 Chambers is committed to respecting and understanding the cultural needs of its diverse and global client base, and is committed to equality and diversity in both recruitment and the provision of services.

-Chambers is proud that members have a diverse range of ages, backgrounds and ethnicities.
-Languages spoken include Mandarin, Cantonese, Urdu, French, German and Italian.
-Chambers aims to follow best practice with regards to disability and reasonable adjustments.
+Chambers is proud that members and staff have a diverse range of ages, backgrounds and ethnicities.
+Languages spoken include Mandarin, Cantonese, Urdu, Bengali, Hindi, French, German, Portuguese and Italian.

 Chambers welcomes the opportunity to work with other groups to foster equality and diversity at the Bar.
-A number of members are founding members of the TECBAR BAME Network and Chambers supports FreeBar, a forum focused on LGBT+ people and their allies working at and for the Bar.
-Recent examples of events aimed at fostering equality and diversity can be found in “news and events” and include events with the Bar Lesbian and Gay Group (BLAGG), and events aimed at students with BPP and King’s College London.
+Atkin Chambers supports FreeBar, a forum focused on LGBT+ people and their allies working at and for the Bar.
+A number of members of Atkin Chambers are founding members of The TECBAR BAME Network.

-Atkin Chambers is pleased to support the work of Advocate as a Pro Bono Patron for 2020.
+Atkin Chambers has been a supporter of the work of Advocate as a Pro Bono Patron since 2019.

-Active in the community
+Participating in the legal community

 - The Society of Construction Law, when founded in 1983, had three members of Chambers as founder members.
 Lauren Adams is a current council member.

 - Serena Cheng KC and Jennifer Jones are both advocacy tutors for Lincoln’s Inn.
 Simon Lofthouse KC has been an advocacy trainer for Gray’s Inn since 2004.